ethereum/EIPs/EIPS/eip-tokenized-reserve.md

 * @dev Burn shares, receive 1 to 1 value of assets
 * - MUST have open proposal number
 * - MUST have user deposit greater than or equal to user withdrawal
-* NOTE: using ERC 4626 redeem() will not account for proposalWithdrawal */ function proposalRedeem(uint256 shares, address receiver, address owner, uint256 proposal) external virtual returns(uint256);
+* NOTE: using ERC-4626 redeem() will not account for proposalWithdrawal */ function proposalRedeem(uint256 shares, address receiver, address owner, uint256 proposal) external virtual returns(uint256);
 /**
 * @dev Issue new proposal
 * - MUST create new proposal number
 * - MUST account for amount withdrawn
-* @param token address of ERC20 token
+* @param token address of ERC-20 token
 * @param amount token amount being withdrawn
 * @param receiver address of token recipient
 */